Cost of new Mandan schools increases significantly, but taxpayers shouldn't be affected

 “While the cost of the buildings has increased substantially over the last year, due to inflation, taxpayers can still expect to pay the $99 per $100,000 of property they own," School Board President Sheldon Wolf said.
 "This was the estimate that was shared by school officials during the school referendum informational meetings last year.”

-The school board Thursday did not accept an alternate bid to build a swimming pool attached to the new high school, due to the budget constraints.
+The school board on May 19 did not accept an alternate bid to build a swimming pool attached to the new high school, due to the budget constraints.
 The $7.2 million pool is designed, however, and can be added later when funding is available.
 The district plans to continue using the pool in the Brave Center until funding can be found.

 The current high school will be demolished once students have transitioned to the new high school in the 2024-25 academic year, and the site might be sold for redevelopment.
 The Brave Center will remain and continue to be the central office for the district.
 The All Seasons Arena owned by the park district at the current high school complex also will remain operational.